pschupp/Parsebio-scRNA-seq-workflow/schematics/parse_schematic_colors.md

 3'         [cDNA] [BC1] [linkerA ][BC2] [linkerB ][BC3] [UMI] [R2] 5'

 # 10. end repair (templated polymerase)
+TODO: figure out how this is done for suer
 - During the DNA end repair reaction, fragmented DNA is converted into blunt-end DNA containing a 5'-phosphate and 3'-hydroxyl groups.
 Using 3'-> 5' exonuclease activity
 - The 5'→3' polymerase activity of the Klenow Fragment (DNA Pol I) fills-in 5' protruded DNA ends (lacks 3'5' exo)
 - 3'→5' exonuclease activity of T4 polymerase removes 3'-overhangs.